Dartmoor Bridge Reserve: Enjoy Riverside Freedom Camping in Hawke’s Bay Countryside

 Camping Regulations

-• Only certified self-contained motorhomes and campervans are allowed.
+• Only certified self-contained motorhomes and campervans are permitted to camp.

-• You can stay for a maximum of two nights, so plan accordingly.
+• A maximum stay of two nights is allowed, so plan your visit accordingly.

-• Respect local wildlife interactions and avoid disturbing the natural habitat.
+• Respect local wildlife and avoid disturbing the natural habitat during your stay.

-Remember, vehicles must park in designated areas without blocking traffic or gateways.
-Compliance with local bylaws, including the Reserves Act 1977, is mandatory.
+Vehicles must park in designated areas to avoid blocking traffic or gateways.
+Compliance with local bylaws, including the Reserves Act 1977, is required.

 Environmental Considerations

-When you go freedom camping in the Hawke's Bay, it's crucial to follow Leave No Trace principles to minimize your impact on the environment.
+When freedom camping in Hawke’s Bay, adhering to Leave No Trace principles is vital to minimize your environmental impact at Dartmoor Bridge Reserve.

 Leave No Trace Principles

-Understanding the Leave No Trace principles is essential for anyone enjoying Riverside freedom camping in the Hawke's Bay countryside.
-By practicing these sustainable practices, you help protect the environment for future campers and wildlife.
-Here are key principles to keep in mind:
+Understanding Leave No Trace principles is crucial for campers at Dartmoor Bridge Reserve in the Hawke’s Bay countryside.
+These sustainable practices protect the environment for future visitors and wildlife.
+Key principles include:

 • Plan Ahead and Prepare: Know regulations and avoid high-use times.